AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `add_appointment ic:NRIC dt:APPOINTMENTDATE d:APPOINTMENTDETAILS`

+* Appointment date allows past and present dates for historical tracking purposes
+* NRIC of contact must exist in iCon at the current point in time

 Examples:
 * `add_appointment ic:T1234567A dt:2025-10-10 d:Discuss Healthcare coverage...`
 * `add_appointment ic:S9876543B dt:2026-08-09 d:Re-evaluate premium for...`

-* Appointment date allows past and present dates for historical tracking purposes
-* NRIC of contact must exist in iCon at the current point in time
+**Note:**
+* Appointments are considered duplicates and are not added to iCon if they have the **EXACT** same NRIC, date, and details.\
+Therefore it is possible to have, for example, two similar appointments with details differing in case such as:
+  * `ic:T1234567a dt:2025-10-10 dt:Discuss...`; and
+  * `ic:T1234567a dt:2025-10-10 dt:discuss...`

 ![img.png](images/add_appointment.png)